 One important aspect of Montgomery spruce care is water.
 These trees require irrigation to grow well, especially during the years following transplant.
 Montgomery spruce trees can become drought-tolerant once roots are established, but they do best with regular water when young.

 Does Montgomery spruce care include pruning?
 You don’t have to prune these trees at all.
-But they accept pruning if you wish to impact the tree’s height or shape.
+Although, they accept pruning if you wish to impact the tree’s height or shape.